SMLL Spring Registration Information

 For T Ball and Coach Pitch Divsions: A hat and shirt are provided.

 Baseball Equipment: Players are expected to provide their own helmet, bat, and glove.
 If a family has financial difficulty providing this equipment, please contact SMLL.
 Many families are happy to donate their used equipment from previous years and would gladly see their lightly worn equipment go to good use.
+All players in Majors division and lower must use rubber/plastic cleats.
+The use of metal cleats are typically permitted at the Juniors level - but please check with your coach about the league rules concerning cleats.

 Catching Equipment: Catching equipment, including mitt, will be provided by SMLL up to the Majors divison.
 SMLL highly recommends that players interested in catching at the age of 10 and up (second year in Minors) should purchase a catcher’s set.
 A set typically runs $150-$200 but will last your player the 3 remaining years of Minors and Majors baseball.
 A personal set will allow you to adjust the set to properly fit your player.
 Fitting a player with shared catching gear in between innings is practically impossible.